-While the NMW has been a hugely popular policy, some have argued that the rate should be varied across the country.^[15] The example often cited in support of this is the living wage, which is set at a higher rate in London than in the rest of the UK (though it should be noted that the purpose and logic of the living wage - voluntary and based on the cost of living - is very different to that underlying the NMW and NLW - mandatory and designed to prevent damage to employment).
-Labour markets and pay scales do of course vary across the UK.
-But when the 's review of plored this conclusion oss the UK de to merit etting, with minimum wage is within a region is its 'bite'.
-While the bite of the NMW across the UK in 2014 is 55 per cent, seven of the eleven nations or regions included in our analysis^[17] have a bite of 59-61 per cent with the East Midlands having the highest regional bite.
+While the NMW has been a hugely popular policy, some have argued that the rate should be varied across the country.
+[15] The example often cited in support of this is the living wage, which is set at a higher rate in London than in the rest of the UK (though it should be noted that the purpose and logic of the living wage - voluntary and based on the cost of living - is very different to that underlying the NMW and NLW - mandatory and designed to prevent damage to employment).
+Labour markets

+The best indicator of how high a minimum wage is within a region is its 'bite' and pay scales do of course vary across the UK.
+But when the Resolution Foundation's review of the minimum wage explored this question, it reached the conclusion that the variation across the UK was not sufficiently wide to merit more localised wage-setting, with the exception of London.
+[16]

+The best indicator of how high a minimum wage is within a region is its 'bite'.
+While the bite of the NMW across the UK in 2014 is 55 per cent, seven of the eleven nations or regions included in our analysis [17] have a bite of 59-61 per cent with the East Midlands having the highest regional bite.
 London stands out as the region in which the NMW has the least impact with a bite of just 40 per cent across all workers.
 As well as illustrating how the impact of the NMW varies across the UK, these figures also give us a sense of what is affordable and which parts of the country are likely to feel the pressure most from any further wage increases.